 With older children, you may find they don’t want to talk at first, and that’s OK.
 Tell them you’re there and available when they are ready to talk.
 Of course, if you are worried about their safety, be upfront and let them know the conversation is not optional.

-If something scary happens to your child, or in the world around him, he’s probably going to have questions.
+If something scary happens to your child, or in the world around her, she’s probably going to have questions.
 While addressing a frightening topic can be intimidating, conversations about day-to-day issues can be just as challenging.
 Regardless of the subject matter, it’s important to be a good listener.

 Make eye contact.
 Take the conversation slowly.
-Repeat back what he says, then share your empathy.
+Repeat back what she says, then share your empathy.

 As much as you want to ease your child’s pain, try to avoid comments that might dismiss her feelings, such as “everything will be fine” or “don’t worry about that,” notes Children’s Healthcare of Atlanta Strong4Life therapist Jody Baumstein, LCSW.
 “When a child’s feelings are dismissed, she may think you’re saying her feelings are not OK.
 In that case, she’s not going to share those feelings again.
 It also doesn’t help reduce her stress,” she says.